james/abscond.org/_posts/2022-05-14-quitting-smoking.md

 The fact that by this point I was spending well over £200/month on cigarettes also made the price a little easier to pay.

 I joined a zoom call at 10am with the therapist and 3 other attendees.
 I'm quite experienced when it comes to receiving therapy, so it was interesting to watch the therapist use a sprinkling of CBT technique, then psychoanalysis, Gestalt and so on.
-I realised afterwards that most therapists I have been too before are specialists in a technique and apply that to a relatively wide spectrum of problems.
+I realised afterwards that most therapists I have been to before are specialists in a technique and apply that to a relatively wide spectrum of problems.
 Allen Carr therapists have one very specific problem, and deploy a war chest of therapeutic techniques at once.
 The therapist does a very effective balancing act of being both caring and supportive, but also letting you know that they've heard all of your excuses every day for years.

 And it really worked.
-After each hour of the course I'd leave my office my cigarette break, and by the third hour my partner commented that I looked a bit shocked.
+After each hour of the course I'd leave my office for my cigarette break, and by the third hour my partner commented that I looked a bit shocked.
 It was sinking in.

 6 hours seems a long time, but it's worth it.
 Tackling nicotine addiction was like playing whackamole - as soon as you convince yourself against one reason to smoke, another pops up.
 So spending a good 6 hours really covering every possible reason all at once was probably the only way I was going to do it.